shahbazmehmood61/search-cars/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### Install Nodejs

+Go to [https://nodejs.org/en/](https://nodejs.org/en/) to install nodejs according to your system requirements.

 ## Available Scripts

 In the project directory, you can run:

+### `yarn install` or `npm install`

+Install the dependencies before running project and after successfull installation go to next step;

 ### `yarn start` or `npm run start`